 Carmo Church (one on the right) is the 18th-century Baroque church built for Carmelite monks, and it’s most famous for its azulejos side facade which was added in 1912.
 Carmelitas Church (one on the left) is a 17th-century convent built for Carmelite nuns.

-Carmo and Carmelitas Church are located just a few steps from Livraria Lello and Clerigos Tower.
-Entrance to the church is paid and costs €4.5 per person (April 2023).
+Churches are located just a few steps from Livraria Lello and Clerigos Tower.
+Entrance costs €3.5 per person (May 2024).
 The price also includes a visit to a small museum, catacombs, and rooms in Casa Escondida.

 Chapel of Souls